top of page

 Working tips:

-Non-precious metals bring enormous creative flexibility to jewellery design.
-Aluminium offers modern lightness; brass and bronze deliver strength and warmth; and copper remains a timeless favourite for expressive texture and colour.
+Non-precious metals can be seen as a downgrade but they can bring enormous creative flexibility to jewellery design.
+Aluminium offers modern lightness; brass and bronze deliver strength and warmth; and copper remains a timeless favourite for expressive texture and colour - they will encourage you to be creative, innovative and experimental and let you play - just as every jewellery maker should - without worrying about the cost.

 Comments